Oktoberfest Tickets & Reservations

-If only acquiring Oktoberfest tickets was as easy as filling out a form, stuffing it into an envelope, writing out the full German address, driving to the post office, paying for international postage, and waiting six weeks to see if you’re letter actually made it—right?
+If only acquiring Oktoberfest tickets was as easy as filling out a form, stuffing it into an envelope, writing out the full German address, driving to the post office, paying for international postage, and waiting six weeks to see if your letter actually made it—right?
 Instead, there are a few extra things you should know about acquiring Oktoberfest reservations.

 Some begin taking reservations as early as the previous year’s Oktoberfest (no rest for the beer-y).
 Some start in January, some in March, April, and May.
 Others, like Augustiner, are so damn popular they’re automatically full every year so you can forget about them and just hope that one day you’ll get to sit at the cool kids lunch table.
-The tents’ pages on reservation requirements will say when they start taking reservations.
+The tents’ pages on reservation requirements will explicitly say when they start taking reservations.

 The answer again is no. But also yes.
 (Isn’t this fun?)

 Oktoberfest reservations themselves are free, but to reserve a table you must purchase food and drink vouchers for each of the “10” people attending.
 These vouchers typically include 2 litres of beer + 1 wiesnhendl (half chicken) per person, but each tent has its own requirements/kickass Oktoberfest food.
 Because, if you’re doing Oktoberfest right, 2 litres of beer and a meal will absolutely be consumed, making your Oktoberfest reservations “free” in the long run.